joeyben/desiretecFE/README.md

 Remove the **Cassandra** and **Gearman** Definitions in the laradock they seemed to be faulty configured and we don't use them.

-Start the laradock containers
+Start the laradock containers (run inside the laradock folder)
 > docker-compose up -d nginx mariadb workspace

+To stop the containers run
+> docker-compose down

 Enter the container
 > docker-compose exec --user=laradock workspace bash

-#### Use yarn

-To prevent warnings or errors in the deployment pipeline, please use yarn as frontend dependency manager.